flaviostutz/aws-serverless-spikes-monorepo/README.md

 * Duplicate and rename the workflow file on .github/workflows from an existing service

 ## Tooling

+* Use Makefiles for all scripting tasks, including CI/CD and scripts for running things locally
+  * Each module have its own Makefile
+  * There is a Makefile in the root for monorepo-wide operations

 * The selected tools is the state of the art, minimal and productive set we could find at Aug-2022